Friends of Ski Mountain Mining History

 Saving Park City's unique mountain mining heritage

 More than 300 mines once operated in Park City, with the last silver mine closing in 1982.
 Twenty historic mine structures still exist today, many can been seen while skiing, hiking or mountain biking on our mountain trails.
-Due to the ravages of time and our harsh winters, many of the mine structures are dilapidated and in immediate need of repair.
-We are committed to preserving this rich mining legacy for future residents and visitors before we lose these historic structures forever.
+Due to the ravages of time and our harsh winters, many of the mine structures are dilapidated and in critical need of repair.
+We are committed to preserving our rich mining legacy for future residents and visitors before we lose these historic structures forever.

 Over the past seven years, our dedicated volunteers have completed stabilization of the King Con Counterweight, California Comstock Mill, Jupiter Ore Bin, Little Bell Ore Bin, two Silver King Water Tanks, the Silver Star Boiler Room and Coal Hopper, the Thaynes Conveyor and the King Con Ore Bin.
 Previous projects undertaken by our members include the Silver King Aerial Tramway Towers and two Silver King Water Tanks adjacent to the Silver Queen ski run.
 Our lecture with Clark Martinez, principal contractor on our projects and Jonathan Richards who is our structural engineer, will provide you insight as to how we saved these monuments to our mining era.

 We are currently working with the Empire Pass Master Owners Association to raise the Daly West Headframe which fell in 2015 and place it on a new pad.
 The raising is scheduled for June 23, 2022.